ADChang4/Digital-History-Notebook/README.md

 A link to your public Digital-History-Notebook repository.
 A screenshot of your repository's commit history on GitHub.
 To find this, navigate to your repository, click the "commits" link near the top right, and take a screenshot of the page.
 Be sure to answer the questions above as well.

+## Timeline: The Rise of The Internet

+- 1969 - APRANET is created.
+- 1973 - TCP/IP is designed.
+- 1983 - TCP/IP becomes the standard for APERNET.
+- 1989 - Tim Burners-Lee proposes the World Wide Web.
+- 1991 - The World Wide Web is made pubilcly available.
+- 1993 - The Mosiac web browser is released.
+- 1998 - Google is founded.